Morbid (band)

-Morbid was a Swedish thrash metal band from Stockholm that formed in 1986.
+Morbid is a Swedish extreme metal band from Stockholm that formed in 1986.

-Biography
+History

 Morbid was formed in Stockholm at the end of 1986.
-With Per "Dead" Ohlin as the group's founder and leader, there was a number of members before the band settled on the line-up of John "John Lennart" Hagström, "TG" on guitars, Jens Näsström on bass and Lars-Göran Petrov on drums.
+With Per "Dead" Ohlin as the group's founder and leader, there were a number of members before the band settled on the line-up of John "John Lennart" Hagström, "TG" on guitars, Jens Näsström on bass and Lars-Göran Petrov on drums.
 When "TG" left the band, he was replaced by Ulf Cederlund.
 The band then recorded their debut demo, December Moon, at Thunderload Studios in Stockholm on 5 and 6 December 1987.
 This was the only recording featuring this line-up, as Hagström quit and Ohlin left for Norway to join the black metal band Mayhem.
 The remains of the band tried to carry on, and brought in photographer John Scarisbrick as a new vocalist.
 Scarisbrick lived near a recording studio named Sunlight, which would later gain some notoriety in death metal circles, recording bands like Entombed and Dismember.
 It was there that the band recorded their last release, a demo titled The Last Supper, in September 1988.
 The band faded as Petrov and Cederlund started Nihilist, which eventually turned into Entombed.
 Näsström later continued in the bands Contras and Skull.